pollsmor/MKS21X-FinalProject/README.md

 - Allows me to extend the map all the way across the screen.
 Width is still limited to 3/4 of the screen to accomodate for the UI.
 - I felt really dumb after seeing everyone's demos showing their project's name.
 Well, now we have one too.
 And it blinks!
 - Had to make the minimum dimensions of the Terminal larger for  everything to fit together, but the limit should still be smaller than the typical Terminal size.

+Rachel:
+  - Working on fixing the dimensions of constructors to conceptually make more sense
+    - x: represents columns
+    - y: represents rows and is selected first when indexing
+    - Ex: blocksHere[y][x]